 In connection with a new link road in south Kidderminster, to ease traffic congestion in the town, surveys were carried out for birds, bats, badger, otter, water vole and reptiles along a river and canal corridor.
 Badgers in particular proved tricky on this site due to the nature of the terrain, thick vegetation and changes in their behaviour through the different seasons.
 Constant survey and monitoring was needed, and which identified a newly excavated sett at the 11th hour directly in the way of imminent site clearance and construction.
 A sett exclusion licence was quickly obtained avoiding unnecessary and expensive delay of the project.

 Evidence has emerged in Ireland indicating that the presence of pine martens in an area suppresses grey squirrels, thus benefitting both our native red squirrels and commercial forestry interests.
 Swift is involved in an exciting project in Galloway Forest in south-west Scotland, funded by the People's Trust for Endangered Species and Forestry Commission Scotland, that is helping to further investigate this effect.
 Non-invasive methods are being used to determine pine marten numbers, and the habitat is being improved through provision of marten den boxes, which are monitored annually.
-Results will be published at the end of 2016.
+Further results will be published at the end of 2019.

 A large (200 ha), mixed use development including essential road infrastructure has been proposed on the outskirts of Aylesbury; the site comprises mostly arable fields and improved pasture, but contains pockets of more species-rich grassland, mature trees and hedges and a watercourse and canal.
 We carried out detailed surveys for bats, badger, water vole, otter, great crested newt, reptiles, invertebrates and breeding and wintering birds.
 Key ecological issues include important bat foraging habitats adjacent to the site and the loss of farmland important for breeding and wintering birds.
 The challenge was to minimise the impact of the development on key ecological features of the landscape and to protect and enhance the retained features as far as possible.
 Where impacts were unavoidable, compensatory provision was advised both within and outside the development area.
 Biodiversity offsetting metrics have been employed to transparently demonstrate net gains for biodiversity to consultees and decision makers.
 We are currently preparing the Ecology Chapter for the Environmental Impact Assessment.